nbatra22/syntrillo-docs/README.md

 ## Project Overview

 This repository contains the Syntrillo Clinic platform, designed to handle multiple applications with shared modules and configurations.
-The structure ensures modularity, clarity, and ease of development for various environments, including AWS and PythonAnywhere.

 ## Directory Structure